 Currently, there are 923 detached single-family homes in the City (Table 5-13).
 Thus, the capacity for ADU's is well over the RHNA requirements.
 However, the City has only permitted one ADU between 2018 and 2021, thus development trends do not indicate that the available ADU capacity will be met or exceeded and a more conservative ADU goal has been developed.
 It should be noted that new state legislation has increased a homeowner's ability to develop an ADU/JADU and as such the City anticipates an increase in ADU/JADU development.
-The City is anticipated to develop one ADU per year, approximately eight ADUs during the planning period.
-This capacity, coupled with the City's current ADU capacity, provide further evidence that the City has available land and development options to meet its lower-income RHNA (Table 6-4).
+The City is anticipated to develop a little-over one ADU per year, approximately eightten ADUs during the planning period.
+This capacity, coupled with the City's current ADU capacity, provide further evidence that the City has available land and development options to meet its lower-income RHNA allocation for all income levels for the current planning period (Table 6-46-5).
 Implementation Program P-21 aims to further streamline and promote ADU and JDU development within the City.